Team-Rudra-Robocon/Documentation/md-pages/perception/Exposure_change_realtime.md

 Camera → Function Node → YOLO Model → Preview
 ```

-The Function node would check image brightness and decide whether the exposure should be increased or decreased.
+The Function node was expected to check whether the image was too dark or too bright and then adjust the exposure accordingly.

-However, this approach quickly ran into problems.
-Function nodes can modify message data, but they cannot directly change hardware-level camera settings such as exposure.
+However, this approach did not work.
+Function nodes can only process data inside Node-RED messages and cannot directly modify hardware settings such as camera exposure.

-In addition, modifying the image payload caused compatibility issues with the YOLO node because the model expects image data in a specific format.
+Another issue was that modifying the image payload caused problems for the YOLO node because the model expects image data in a fixed format.

-Because of these limitations, this approach was abandoned.
+Because of these limitations, a different method had to be explored.

 ---

 ## Attempt to Access Brightness Information

-The next step was to determine whether brightness information was already available from the camera node.
+The next step was to determine whether brightness information was available from the camera node.

 A Debug node was connected directly to the camera output.